skramm/spaghetti/docs/spaghetti_manual.md

 };
 ```

-Configuration of the FSM will be as previously, we just add this:
+Configuration of the FSM will be as previously, we just add this (self-explanatory):
 ```C++
 	fsm.assignTimeOut( st_BlinkOn,  1, st_BlinkOff );
 	fsm.assignTimeOut( st_BlinkOff, 1, st_BlinkOn );